cltl/historical_distance/README.md

 # Historical distance
 The goal of this repository is to calculate the historical distance in days between the publication dates of the texts in a co-referential corpus and the event date of the event that they refer to.
 It returns a data frame, but exports to excel when specified.
-When the publication date of the text could not be retrieved, 'unknown' is returned.
-When an event date is outside of the lower bound of panda's time frame, it uses this lower bound as the default event date.

 ## Prerequisites
 Python 3.7.4 was used to create this package.
 It might work with older versions of Python.